ymahak/Dashboard-Waterdip-AI-Assignment/Waterdip-AI-Assignment-main/README.md

 children: Number of children in the booking.
 babies: Number of babies in the booking.
 country: The country from which the travelers originate.

+### Technologies Used
+1.React.js (with TypeScript)
+2.ApexCharts for chart visualizations
+3.Axios for API calls
+4.Jest for testing

+### Version Control
+The project is version-controlled using Git.
+Follow best practices with meaningful commit messages and proper branching strategies.